Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Longitudinal and transverse V-line transforms with their first moments ( a1 )

 \begin{thr} Let $\vf \in C_c^2(S^1; \Db).$ Then $\vf$ can be recovered explicitly from $\Tc_1\vf$ and $\Tc_1^1\vf.$ \end{thr} \begin{proof} We again start with the decomposition

 In this case, $\varphi$ is known from the knowledge of $\Tc_1\vf$, and we aim to recover $\psi$ using the additional information $\Tc_1^1\vf$.
 Consider,

-Using the inversion of $\Vc_{-1}$ discussed below in Theorem \ref{scalar_focal_rec}, we recover $\psi$, which completes the proof of the theorem. \end{proof} \begin{rem} For the case when $\vu$ and $\vv$ are constant vector fields, our recovery results coincide with the results addressed in \cite{Gaik_Mohammad_Rohit}.
-Note that the methods of reconstruction of vector fields from the longitudinal V-line transform and its first moment (or the transverse V-line transform and its first moment) in this paper, and in \cite{Gaik_Mohammad_Rohit} are different.
-The two approaches are different in the sense that the previously known method recovered vector field componentwise, while here we recover parts coming from the decomposition.
-The earlier method was explicit, whereas here we need to solve certain partial differential equations.
+Using the inversion of $\Vc_{-1}$ discussed in Theorem \ref{scalar_focal_rec}, we recover $\psi$, which completes the proof. \end{proof} \begin{rem} The possibility of reconstructing a vector field $\vf$ from $\Lc_1\vf$ and $\Lc_1^1\vf$ (or $\Tc_1\vf$ and $\Tc_1^1\vf$) was shown before in \cite{Gaik_Mohammad_Rohit}, for the case when the branch directions $\vu$ and $\vv$ are constant.
+The method developed there recovered $f_1$ and $f_2$, while here we recover the parts of $\vf$ that come from decomposition \eqref{eq:decomposition}.
+Furthermore, the reconstruction method in \cite{Gaik_Mohammad_Rohit} was explicit, whereas here we need to solve certain partial differential equations.
+This disparity is due to the fact that in this paper we deal with a more general setup.

 \end{rem}